 To Notify the Government About All the Significant Changes

 If you have changed your main business address or had new business appointments of managers or members, the annual report notifies the State Government Entities about it.
-So, the next time someone questions a newer reform that you have introduced in your LLC, you will be saved because you had submitted the information with the Government.
+So, the next time someone questions a newer reform that you have introduced in your LLC, you will be saved because you had submitted the information to the Government.

 To Provide an Activity Log of an LLC

 The Annual report is like an activity log of the LLC.
-It brings on record; all the transactions, new associations, appointments, etc. & keeps those records intact for all future references.
+It brings on record all the transactions, new associations, appointments, etc. & keeps those records intact for all future references.

 To Help You With the One-time Filing of Taxes

 The annual report is an excellent means to keep you on your toes in case of your dues payment.
-Every LLC must pay the taxes through the annual report filing.
+Every LLC must pay taxes through the annual report filing.
 By filing the report on time, the LLC can manage the exemptions & can avoid penalties imposed by the Government.

 To Enable the State to Track the Payments